jimzenn/jimzenn.github.io/content/notes/Math-115A-1.2.md

 ---

-Theorem 1.1: cancellation law for vector addition, theorem 1.2, null vector's uniqueness, fields.
+A vector space must have a null object.

 <!--more-->